legal resources necessary to hold negligent facilities accountable.

 Heartland Rehabilitation and Care Center Abuse and Neglect Attorneys

 If you admitted your loved one into a skilled nursing facility, they deserve to receive the highest level of nursing care provided in a safe, compassionate environment.
 However, the ugly truth reveals that many nursing home residents become the victim of abuse, neglect, and mistreatment at the hands of their caregivers or other residents.
-If your loved one was harmed in a Saline County nursing facility, the Arkansas Nursing Home Law Center Attorneys can help.
-Our team of lawyers have investigated hundreds of mistreatment cases throughout Arkansas and can assist your family too in seeking justice and obtaining compensation to recover your financial damages.
+If your loved one was harmed in a Saline County nursing facility, the Arkansas Nursing Home Law Center attorneys can help.
+Our network of lawyers have investigated hundreds of mistreatment cases throughout Arkansas and can assist your family too in seeking justice and obtaining compensation to recover your financial damages.
 Contact us today.
 Let us begin working on your case now.Heartland Rehabilitation and Care Center

 This facility is a 119-certified bed "not for profit" long-term care home providing services and cares to residents of Benton and Saline County, Arkansas.
 The center is located at: